LuckySkullThe420th/Simple-Python-Projects/README.md

           Settings so you can change some things like the speed the ball is moving.
 I never got around to it...

-*Random-Number-Game- A simple guessing game.
+*Random-Number-Guesser- A simple guessing game.

+*Rock-Paper-Scissors- I really enjoyed this one, for as simple a game it is to program.

 *